 |Victims w/ reported race||3,765|

-Vermont arrest records will show details about the arrest such as where it occurred, the date of arrest, what agency arrested them, the charges filed, the arresting officer’s information, if any vehicles were involved and the booking details.
+Vermont arrest records will show crime information about the arrest such as where it occurred, the date of arrest, what agency arrested them, the mugshots, the charges filed, the arresting officer’s information, if any vehicles were involved and the booking details.
 Additionally, they will show a general profile for the person arrested with name, age, address, gender, height, weight, and more.
 Typically, a report will also show other warrant and booking details including fingerprints as well as other police and criminal records associated with this person.
 At the same time, court records related to any arrests, fines, convictions, and sentencing may be on there too.

 The crime rate has increased over the past decade in Vermont, going from 552 crimes in 2006 to 692 by 27% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Vermont police officers can arrest someone with a valid warrant.
+VT police officers can arrest someone with a valid warrant.
 They can also arrest someone without a warrant when in fresh pursuit of a suspect they believe committed a crime.
 They can also arrest someone when they witness them committing a, or a felony has been committed, and they believe the suspect did it.

-All Vermont police officers can arrest someone in the state.
+All VT police officers can arrest someone in the state.
 Officers from other states can also arrest someone when in fresh pursuit and crossing state lines as stated in the law as: “A sheriff, deputy sheriff, constable, or other officer or justice of a neighboring state, with his or her assistants, in the execution of any lawful process issuing from and returnable to a court in such state, may pass through this State and convey such persons or things as he or she may have in his or her custody by virtue of such process.”
 Private citizens may also arrest someone when they witness a crime or know that someone committee one.

-Some criminal convictions and arrests will stay on a Vermont record forever.
+Some criminal convictions and arrests will stay on a Vermont criminal record forever.
 Only a selection of crimes is eligible for expungement and sealing.
 The offender must first complete their sentence and then wait either two or five years before applying to have them removed.
 They must also comply with a list of regulations, pay all fines, fees, and other charges before applying.
 If they were arrested but never charged, those crimes are much easier to get removed.

-Yes, Vermont offers criminals both expungement and sealing of their criminal records.
+Yes, VT offers criminals both expungement and sealing of their criminal records.
 There are specific waiting periods that must be allowed first, and then offenders can pay a fee and apply to get them removed.
 As a general rule, federal offenses and DUIs cannot be removed ever and will stay on their record for life.

-For the last year tallied, 2016, Vermont made 5,960 arrests.
+For the last year tallied, 2016, VT made 5,960 arrests.
 Of that total, 469 were juveniles and the remainder, 5,478 were adults.
 The majority of arrests for that year (4,101) were committed by males and the rest females.

 Most of the violent crime offenders in Vermont were 20-29 and the largest percentage of violent crime victims were 20-29.